krishnan-Rama/AOP_Database/README.md

 # Adverse Outcome Pathway (AOP) Database

 This repository is an ongoing work in progress that contains a collection of Adverse Outcome Pathway databases and scripts designed for querying and visualizing these pathways.
-The focus of this project is on ecotoxicological applications, particularly the representation of Molecular Initiating Events (MIEs) and Key Events (KEs) within AOPs and deeper insights into toxicodynamics.
+The focus of this project is on ecotoxicological applications, particularly the representation of Molecular Initiating Events (MIEs) and Key Events (KEs) within AOPs, and deeper insights into toxicodynamics.

 ## About AOPs